minio/directpv/README.md

 HostPath volumes cannot be provisioned and managed via PVC resources.
 It is always provisioned either manually as a PV or directly specified in the PodSpec.

-### Limitations of DirectCSI
+### Limitations of Directpv

-The high consistency and performance benefits of DirectCSI come with the limitation that once provisioned, volumes cannot be moved to other nodes i.e. volumes are sticky to nodes.
+The high consistency and performance benefits of Directpv come with the limitation that once provisioned, volumes cannot be moved to other nodes i.e. volumes are sticky to nodes.

 ### References